ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-06-21-the-power-of-patience-and-persistence-how-to-thrive-in-the-everevolving-tech-landscape.md

 Today, I'm investing at least one hour from Monday to Friday, and some hours on Saturday.
 My intention here is to study and practice until I feel confident to contribute to open-source projects.

 Confident is subjective, right?
-Well, I like to feel that I don't have a big difficulty understanding and creating some solutions.
+Well, I like to feel confident that I can understand and create solutions without too much difficulty.
 That's it.

 ## Need Tips To Find Where Or What To Study?